2017 Missouri Blueberry School Conference, Mar. 17-18, Springfield

 Spotted Wing Drosophila (SWD) is now widespread in Missouri.
 See the Lincoln University IPM blog here for up-to-date information on all aspects of SWD identification, monitoring, and control.
 Check back with the blog frequently for updates and timely articles on this serious pest.

 Brown Marmorated Stink Bug is reported from several counties in eastern Missouri, and recently (1.28.15) from Greene County in southwest Missouri.
-Information on this potentially serious blueberry pest will be part of the program in the 2017 Missouri Blueberry School.
+Information on this potentially serious blueberry pest was part of the program in the 2017 Missouri Blueberry School.